-In 2013 it was re-launched as a three day “Falmouth Classics Regatta”.
-It takes place, not in Falmouth Week, but to coincide with the Falmouth International Sea Shanty Festival in mid-June.
-The synergy of Classic Boats and Sea Shanties produces an event which provides an ideal opportunity to bring the Town and the Sailing scene closer together.
+In 2013 it was re-launched in mid-June as a three day “Falmouth Classics Regatta” to coincide with the Falmouth International Sea Shanty Festival.
+The synergy of Classic Boats and Sea Shanties produces an event which provides an ideal opportunity to bring the Town and the sailing scene closer together.

-Falmouth is recognised as having some of the best sailing waters in the world, with many vantage points to view the events, which take place in Carrick Roads and Falmouth Bay.
-Over the last few years the Town and it’s yacht/sailing clubs have hosted many major events, such as the ”J” Class Regatta, Finn Gold Cup, Pendennis Cup, and the 2014 Tall Ships Regatta, as well as the start and finish of the 2015 AZAB (Azores and Back Race) and many other National and International meetings.
+Falmouth is recognised as having some of the best sailing waters in the world, with many vantage points to view the events, which take place in the Carrick Roads and Falmouth Bay.
+Over the last few years the Port and it’s yacht and sailing clubs have hosted many major events, such as the ”J” Class Regatta, Finn Gold Cup, Pendennis Cup, and the 2014 Tall Ships Regatta, the beginning of the Golden Globe event in 2018 as well as the start and finish of the 2019 AZAB (Azores and Back Race) and many other National and International meetings.

-Three days of enjoyable racing and a spectacular Parade of Classics Boats attract extensive public viewing and media coverage.
+Three days of enjoyable racing and a spectacular Parade of Classic Boats and the Small Classic Boat Parade (introduced in 2016) attract extensive public viewing and media coverage.
 The demand from competitors is for a Rally as well as Races, and, from the public and media, for a spectacle that will draw in a wide audience.
 Falmouth Classics fulfils those aims, and fosters the unique camaraderie that exists among Classic Boat owners.

 A new development in 2021 was a West Country Classics series where race results from Falmouth, Dartmouth and Fowey Classic regattas were combined to identify overall winners, with a late Autumn prizegiving.